The Private Defender Program

 Richard Halpern has served as the Managing Attorney of the Juvenile Division since 2011 and in 2013 Eric Liberman came on board to serve as the Managing Attorney of the Adult Division.
 Both attorneys are long-standing members of the Program, having each practiced for more than 30 years before joining the Administration, and both have handled the most serious types of cases during their tenure with the Program.

-To learn more about the Private Defender Program and the great things it offers, please click on the image below to read the 2013-2014 PDP Annual Report created by John S. Digiacinto, Chief Defender.
+To learn more about the Private Defender Program and the great things it offers, please click on the image above or read the 2014-2015 PDP Annual Report, created by John S. Digiacinto, Chief Defender.